Investing Strategy Research

 How to Get the Best Yields on Great Stocks

-As we have seen on the 13-year Microsoft Inc. chart, the dividend yield on MSFT has varied between 1% in 2005 and over 3% in 2013.
-That is a dividend income difference of 300%.
+As we can see from the 13-year Microsoft Inc. chart, the dividend yield on MSFT varied between 1% in 2005 and over 3% in 2013, a dividend income difference of 300%.

 Don’t forget the actual yield you will get on a stock depends on when you purchased the stock.